 Shomari was a renaissance man who understood that the best way to predict your future was to create it.
 Knowing that where there is hope, vision, hard work and tenacity in the present, there is power in the future.
 He understood that limiting his own potential was his greatest adversary.
 Also, he knew that every generation has two obligations.
 First, to avail themselves of the opportunities provided by the generation that preceded them and secondly, to provide greater opportunities to the generation that follows.
 Shomari took advantage of the opportunities that were available to him.

-The purpose of this scholarship is to award two students from the College of Business and Information Sciences (one sophomore and one junior student) who have achieved academic excellence, demonstrates revolutionary leadership with integrity, understands their obligation to the community, and to support the fight for the underprivileged.
+The purpose of this scholarship is to award one student (rising Junior or Senior) from the College of Business and Information Sciences who has achieved academic excellence, demonstrates revolutionary leadership with integrity, understands their obligation to the community, and to support the fight for the underprivileged.